 Clicking on 'Telemetry in Network Settings' navigates to the Telemetry section in the Design menu.
 Scroll down and enable 'Use Cisco DNA Center as NetFlow Collector server' as shown below and save the change:

 The wired Netflow configuration that is pushed to network devices is shown below.
 This will help in Template creation if required.
-The 'description lan' on the interface is not pushed and must be added manually:
+The 'description lan' on the interface is not pushed and adding this manually is one method that Cisco DNA Center detects on which interfaces to enable the function:

 flow record dnacrecord